liliulab/gust/README.md

 ## Reference
 Please cite our publication in Bioinformatics.

 Chandrashekar P, Ahmadinejad N, Sekulic A, Wang J, Kumar S, Maley C, Liu L. (2019) Somatic selection distinguishes oncogenes and tumor suppressor genes.
-Bioinformatics (in press) (advanced online publication https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btz851/5625621)
+Bioinformatics 36(6):1712–1717.
+PMID: 32176769

 ## Contributors
 Algorithm of GUST was developed by Li Liu.
 Database was developed by Pramod Chandrashekar.
 Please contact liliu at asu.edu for any questions or suggestions.